momentum-xyz/docs/docs/explore-the-features/building-your-odyssey/object-manipulation.md

 ## Moving an object

-The moving gizmo is the first tool you see when you enter [creator mode](enter-creator-mode.md) and click on an object. `Click and drag` on the handles to change the positioning of your objects.
+The moving gizmo is the first tool you see when you enter Creator mode and click on an object. `Click and drag` on the handles to change the positioning of your objects.

 ## Rotating an object